RedisLabs/redislabs-docs/content/rs/developing/crdbs/strings.md

 the APPEND command and SET the same key to 7 and use INCR to update it to 8.

+- this was not changed as well due to 5.4.2...
 In CRDTs the initial type of the value is identified by the method used to create the value.
 To create a counter value, you can use INCR, DECR, INCRBY, DECRBY.
 However, in CRDTs the type of the value does not